cisco-oss-eng/perfwhiz/doc/source/usage.rst

     - vm_firewall, pid7 (group 1)
     - vm_firewall, pid8 (group 2)

-The group membership for each process is completely lost during capture, making comparative analysis extremely difficult as you'd need to associate pid1 to pid5, pid2 to piud6 etc...
+The group membership for each process is completely lost during capture, making comparative analysis extremely difficult as you'd need to make a mental association of pid1 to pid5, pid2 to pid6 etc...

+Worst, with the use of default non decript names you'd have to juggle with tasks such as:

+    - /usr/bin/qemu-system-x86_64, pid1
+    - /usr/bin/qemu-system-x86_64, pid2
+    - etc...

 With annotation, the task name could reflect the role and group membership: